hanscappelle/CameraPreviewSample/README.md

 once tested.

 * SampleActivity does no longer center the preview
-* alternative camera selection broken on 2.3.6
 * the resizing always happens within the previous dimensions so keeps getting smaller

+### Fixed

+* alternative camera selection broken on 2.3.6 => was related to a fixed number of camera's instead of a number based on the available camera's.

 ## Resources